hjmangalam/scut/README.md

 Both 'scut' and 'cols' are documented in the included [scut_cols_HOWTO.html](http://moo.nac.uci.edu/~hjm/scut_cols_HOWTO.html)

-'stats' is a nther Perl utility to consume all numeric-like data fed to it via STDIN and emit some useful descriptive statistics. 'stats -h' will give you all the help you need.
+'stats' is another Perl utility to consume all numeric-like data fed to it via STDIN and emit some useful descriptive statistics. 'stats -h' will give you all the help you need.
 It also has the ability to stream-transform numeric input and apply stats on those transformed data or print it to STDOUT without the stats calculation.

 Those transforms are:  log10, ln, sqrt, x^2, x^3, 1/x, sin, cos, tan, asin,
 acos, atan, round, abs, exp, trunc (integer part), frac (decimal part)

 It can also emit only the value you're interested in.
-So if you  only want the 'Median', if you pipe some stream of numbers | 'stats --medium', it will provide an unadorned single value of the median.
+So if you  only want the 'Median', if you pipe some stream of numbers | 'stats --median', it will provide an unadorned single value of the median.

+## Recent Changes

+### Apr 1 , 2023

+- added sample size estimation: --sample=#, where # is the Margin Of Error that you estimate in the sample population.
+Uses the input number pool to estimate the std_dev, and requires you provide the confidence interval (ex --conf=90) you'll be using (default 95%).

+- added '--all' to print all the descriptive stats, otherwise the output is still as above.

 eg, calculate the file size distribution in the current directory:

 ````
-# try the following with and without the '--xf=ln' and the '--gfmt'
+# try the following with and without the '--xf=ln' and the '--raw'

-   $ ls -l | awk '{print $5}' |stats --gfmt --xf=ln --dist=2 --x=20 --y=10
+   $ ls -l | awk '{print $5}' |stats --raw --xf=ln --dist=2 --x=20 --y=10
 or $ ls -l | scut -f=4        |stats --dist=2 --x=20 --y=10

 # which yields: